dennys-bd/goals/README.md

 `goals s auth`
 should create a private resolver, with it's auth structures.

-covering commun graphql types: String, Int, Boolean, ID, Float, and Time from `github.com/graph-gophers/graphql-go` every other type will be treated as Scalar if you don't specifically declare type before modelName
+covering commun graphql types: String, Int, Boolean, ID, Float, and Time from `github.com/graph-gophers/graphql-go`.
+Every other type will be treated as Scalar if you don't specifically declare type before modelName

 ### goals runserver
 `goals r`
 Start your server with some goals pattern configurations.
 You can change the port `goals r -p 3000`
-You can infer the port from a environment variable `goals r --env-port` You can set verbose on start to see check your schema `goals r -v`
+You can infer the port from a environment variable `goals r --env-port`
+You can set verbose on start to see check your schema `goals r -v`

 ## todo